 Cara Hoffman is the author of Running, a New York Times Editors’ Choice novels and is a Senior Editor at PM Press.
 Her most recent novel Running was an Esquire Magazine Best Book of 2017, and an Autostraddle Best Queer and Feminist Book of 2017.
 She first received national attention in 2011 with the publication of So Much Pretty which sparked a national dialogue on violence and retribution and was named Best Suspense Novel of the year by the New York Times Book Review.
-Her second novel, Be Safe I Love You, was nominated for a Folio Prize, named one of the Five Best Modern War Novels by the Telegraph UK, and won a Sundance Institute Global Film Making Award.
-Her essays have appeared in the New York Times, The Paris Review, Bookforum, Rolling Stone, Salon and NPR, covering subjects as diverse as women soldiers, the art of Georgio DiChirico, David Wojnarowicz, and Berenice Abbott, boxing, expatriation, the romance of loneliness, and the history of talking animals.
-She is the recipient of a number of awards and accolades including a MacDowell Fellowship, an Edward Albee Fellowship, and a Cill Rialaig Fellowshp.
-She has been a visiting writer at Columbia, St. John’s and Oxford University, and is currently a professor of writing and literature at the Stonecoast MFA program at the University of Southern Maine.
+Her second novel, Be Safe I Love You, was nominated for a Folio Prize, named one of the Five Best Modern War Novels by the Telegraph UK.
+Her essays have appeared in the New York Times, The Paris Review, Fifth Estate, Bookforum, BOMB, Rolling Stone, The Daily Beast and on NPR.
+She is the recipient of a number of awards and accolades including a MacDowell Fellowship, and an Edward Albee Fellowship.
+She has been a visiting writer at Columbia, St. John’s and Oxford University.
+Her collection of stories RUIN is forthcoming in April, 2022.